westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/UA_HPC.md

 ## Puma Quick Start:

-Tutorial highlights essential steps in running a basic job on HPC Puma.
+Tutorial below highlights essential steps in running a basic job on HPC Puma.

 1. How to log in
 2. What a login node is